308th Armament Systems Wing: Strategic Bombardment

-In 1951, the 308th was activated as a bombardment unit at Hunter Air Force Base, Savannah, Georgia, and initially equipped with B-29s.
-Those aircraft were then replaced with new B-47E Stratojet swept-wing medium jet bombers in 1954, capable of flying at high subsonic speeds and primarily designed for penetrating the airspace of the Soviet Union.
-Also received KC-97 tankers.
-Over the next eight years, tie 308th conducted strategic bombardment training and air refueling to meet Strategic Air Command's global commitments.
+In 1951, the 308th was activated as a bombardment unit at Hunter Air Force Base, Savannah, Georgia, and initially equipped with Boeing B-29 Superfortresses.
+Those aircraft were then replaced with new Boeing B-47E Stratojet swept-wing medium jet bombers in 1954, capable of flying at high subsonic speeds and primarily designed for penetrating the airspace of the Soviet Union.
+Also received Boeing KC-97 Stratofreighter tankers.
+Over the next eight years, the 308th conducted strategic bombardment training and air refueling to meet Strategic Air Command's global commitments.

 Deployed to bases in North Africa three times, twice in detachment form and once as a unit Sidi Slimane Air Base Morocco, 21 August – 26 October 1956).
-From November 1956 to March 1957, the wing tested the SAC alert plan by maintaining one-third of its bomber and tanker force on continuous alert.
+From November 1956 to March 1957, the wing tested the Strategic Air Command alert plan by maintaining one-third of its bomber and tanker force on continuous alert.

 The wing was broken up in mid July 1959, for unclear reasons.
-Part of the unit went to the 2nd Bomb Wing at Hunter Air Force Base, Georgia.
-The bulk of the wing moved to Plattsburgh Air Force Base, New York on 15 July 1959, where its aircraft were placed under the control of the 380th Bomb Wing.
+Part of the unit went to the 2nd Bombardment Wing at Hunter Air Force Base, Georgia.
+The bulk of the wing moved to Plattsburgh Air Force Base, New York on 15 July 1959, where its aircraft were placed under the control of the 380th Bombardment Wing.
 The wing was not operational as one formation from July 1959 to June 1961.

 Intercontinental Ballistic Missiles

-The Wing was redesignated and activated on 20 November 1961 as the 308th Strategic Missile Wing with Charles Peter O'Sullivan as the first commander.
-In early 1962 the Air Force established 18 Titan II launch sites at Strategic Air Command's Little Rock Air Force Base, Arkansas.
+The wing was redesignated and activated on 20 November 1961 as the 308th Strategic Missile Wing with Charles Peter O'Sullivan as the first commander.
+In early 1962 the Air Force established 18 LGM-25C Titan II launch sites at Strategic Air Command's Little Rock Air Force Base, Arkansas.
 The 308th was reactivated, being organized on 1 April 1962.
 The wing became fully operational with eighteen sites in December 1963.
 It gained control over its first missile complex in August 1962 and became fully operational with 18 sites in December 1963.
 In October 1981, US President Ronald Reagan announced that all Titan II sites would be deactivated by 1 October 1987, as part of a strategic modernization program.
-The wing completed deactivation on 18 August 1987.
+The wing completed inactivation on 18 August 1987.